Information Science (M.S.I.S.)

 Admission to the School is contingent upon admission to the Graduate School.
 In addition, applicants must satisfy the following criteria:

-4. Submit a personal statement addressing your experience and familiarity with the required technical competencies needed for admission to the Master of Science in Information Science degree.
+- Submit a Statement of Purpose reflecting relevant personal and academic background and experience.
 The statement should be a minimum of 250 words and a maximum of 500 words (1-2 pages).

 Application

-2. Compose a personal statement and upload it to your application.
+- Compose a Statement of Purpose (pdf) and upload it to your application.

-3. Upload a current resume or curriculum vitae with your application.
+- Upload a current resume or curriculum vitae to your application.

-5. Request official transcripts from each university you have attended and have them sent directly to Graduate Admissions, Wayne State University, Detroit, MI, 48202.
+- Request official transcripts from each university attended and have them sent directly to the Wayne State University Office of Graduate Admissions.

 Learning Outcomes